Waco siege: Background

 The Branch Davidians (also known as "The Branch") were a religious group that originated in 1955 from a schism in the Shepherd's Rod (Davidians) following the death of the Shepherd's Rod founder Victor Houteff.
 Houteff founded the Davidians based on his prophecy of an imminent apocalypse involving the Second Coming of Jesus Christ and the defeat of the evil armies of Babylon.
 As the original Davidian group gained members, its leadership moved the church to a hilltop several miles east of Waco, Texas, which they named Mount Carmel, after a mountain in Israel mentioned in Joshua 19:26 in the Bible's Old Testament.

-A few years later, they moved again to a much larger site east of the city.
+A few years later, they relocated again to a much larger site east of the city.
 In 1959, Victor's widow, Florence Houteff, announced that the expected Armageddon was about to take place, and members were told to gather at the center to await this event.
 Many of them built houses, others stayed in tents, trucks, or buses, and most of them sold their possessions.

-Following the failure of this prophecy, control of the site (Mount Carmel Center) fell to Benjamin Roden, founder of the Branch Davidian Seventh-day Adventist Association (Branch Davidians).
+After the failure of this prophecy, control of the site (Mount Carmel Center) fell to Benjamin Roden, founder of the Branch Davidian Seventh-day Adventist Association (Branch Davidians).
 He promoted different doctrinal beliefs than those of Victor Houteff's original Davidian Seventh-day Adventist organization.
 On Roden's death, control of the Branch Davidians fell to his wife, Lois Roden.
 Lois considered their son, George Roden, unfit to assume the position of prophet.
 Instead, she groomed Vernon Wayne Howell (later known as David Koresh) to be her successor.

-In 1984, a meeting led to a division of the group, with Howell leading one faction (calling themselves the Branch Davidians) and George Roden leading the competing faction.
+In 1984, a meeting resulted in a division of the group, with Howell leading one faction (calling themselves the Branch Davidians) and George Roden leading the competing faction.
 After this split, George Roden ran Howell and his followers off Mount Carmel at gunpoint.
 Howell and his group relocated to Palestine, Texas.